-Tubing is usually not the main reason to purchase a PWC.
-However, jet skis are perfectly adept at pulling towable tubes too.
+Tubing is not usually the main reason to purchase a PWC.
+However, jet skis are perfectly adept at pulling towable tubes.

 There are hundreds of different towable water tubes in every shape and size, but some are much better than others.
 Even the best towable tubes have their flaws, so it’s good to know exactly what it is you’re buying beforehand.

 In this guide, we recommend the very best tubes to pull behind a jet ski.
 We also recommend the best jet skis for towing tubes.

 To make things easier, I’ve broken this guide down into categories based on seating capacity.
 Each category only has 1-3 models because I didn’t want to water down this review with too many options.

 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.

 Things to consider when buying towable tubes

 There are a few different factors that people should consider when buying towable tubes.
 These are just a few helpful tips to keep in mind before making a purchase.

 - Always buy high-quality tubes.
 Cheaper tubes are cheaper for a reason.
 Some cheaper tubes barely last one day on the water, let alone an entire season.
 A high-quality tube will last for years.

 - Investing in a booster ball can allow you to tow people much faster.
 Basically, it just keeps the rope out of the water when a tube is being towed.
 It’s not essential, but it can be helpful.